Soundcloud - Strategic Design Opportunity

-The popularity of streaming models for music audience is no surprise, but it is a highly competitive and poorly differentiated market for the platforms themselves.
-In the US market, Spotify, Apple, Amazon, YouTube, Tidal and SoundCloud all compete with each other with fine points of differentiation.
+The popularity of streaming models for music audience is no surprise, but it is a highly competitive and poorly differentiated market.
+In the US market, Spotify, Apple, Amazon, YouTube, Tidal and SoundCloud all compete with little difference in value proposition.

-Streaming displaced the digital music download model though there remained a small success story in a small but influential corner of the internet.
+Streaming displaced the digital music download model though one platform remained a success story in a small but influential corner of the internet.

-Throughout the last two decades, Bandcamp built a strong reputation among artists and fans alike by creating a music marketplace where ~80% of every dollar goes to the artist.
-As of 2022, digital music purchases represented approximately $1 billion dollars of annual revenue for the music industry and pales in comparison to the $17 billion that streaming generated.
+Throughout the last two decades, Bandcamp built a strong reputation among artists and fans alike by creating a marketplace where ~80% of every dollar goes to the artist.
+As of 2022, digital music purchases represented approximately $1 billion dollars of annual revenue for the music industry though it pales in comparison to the $17 billion that streaming generated.

 IFPI estimated that digital music downloads and physical copies made up around $5.5 billion of revenue in 2022.
-For a mid-weight platform like Soundcloud, they are long overdue to compete for this market share.
+A mid-weight platform like Soundcloud is long overdue to compete for this market share.

 Second, Soundcloud is transforming their business model as we speak.
-They are offering digital distribution to artists and modernizing their underweight user interface to address long standing user complaints.
+They are offering digital distribution to artists and modernizing their underweight user interface.

 By serving artists with distribution, catalogue management and digital revenue, they become a credible contender to digital distributors like CD Baby and Distrokid.
-They can challenge Bandcamp’s hold on digital music by assuming the same ethical consumption proposition to audiences while improving their streaming UX.
-Eventually, they could move into offering physical goods marketplace, a feature that Spotify has had for several years, and become the internet’s record store.
+They can challenge Bandcamp’s hold on digital music sales by assuming the same ethical consumption proposition to audiences while improving their UX.
+Eventually, they could move into offering physical goods (a longtime Spotify feature) and become the internet’s record store.

 Audience Segmentation

-SoundCloud has great strengths as a social network and as such, it can make greater community marketing efforts to draw each segment closer together.
-Comments and Messages have been core to its functionality from the beginning, as well as a strong differentiator from other platforms.
+SoundCloud has strengths as a social network and it can make granular community marketing efforts to draw sympathetic segments closer together.
 UX research, persona development, JTBD’s and relationship maps is outside the scope of this exercise but crucial for successful feature implementation.

 Design